Skip to content

 If there aren't any cashflows in a holding period such as in HP1, one can use the simple rate of return formula: r = MVE/MVB - 1 = 160.26/177.94 - 1 = - 0.0994 or - 9.94%.

 The second holding period however starts just before a cash inflow (+ 84 EUR).
 The MVE is 264.57 EUR.
-According to Eq 1 the rate of return r = 264.57 / (160.26 + 84) or 8.31%.
+According to Equation 1 the rate of return r = 264.57 / (160.26 + 84) or 8.31%.
 By adding the cash inflow to the denominator, the influence of this cash flow on performance is neutralized.

 The MVB of the HP3 is the same as the MVE of HP2 or 264.57 EUR.
 There is a cash inflow of 67 EUR and the MVE = 426.82 EUR.
 The performance r = 426.82 / (264.57 + 67) or 28.73%.